-Walker's political base evaporated with Nixon's resignation in August 1974, leading to his departure at the beginning of 1975.
-Secretary of the Interior Rogers C. B. Morton returned to the career ranks of the Service for his successor, Gary Everhardt, who had joined the bureau as an engineer in 1957 and risen to the superintendency of Grand Teton National Park in 1972.
-In Everhardt's first year as director the Service tightened its criteria for national parklands.
-To be favorably recommended before, an area had to be nationally significant and lend itself to administration, preservation, and public use.
+Walker's political base evaporated with Nixon's resignation in August 1974, and he left at the beginning of 1975.
+Secretary of the Interior Rogers C. B. Morton again looked to the career ranks of the NPS for Walker's successor, Gary Everhardt, who had joined the bureau as an engineer in 1957 and risen to the superintendency of Grand Teton National Park in 1972.
+In Everhardt's first year as director the NPS tightened its criteria for national parklands.
+Previously, to qualify for recommendation an area had to be nationally significant and lend itself to administration, preservation, and public use.
 Now the bureau would also consider whether the area was assured of adequate protection outside the System and whether it would be available for public appreciation and use under such protection.
-If so, it would not ordinarily be endorsed for the System.
+If so, the NPS would be unlikely to favor its acquisition.

-A majority in Congress, however, still favored expansion.
+A majority in Congress still favored expansion, however.
 Section 8 of the General Authorities Act of October 7, 1976, ordered specific measures to that end: "The Secretary of the Interior is directed to investigate, study, and continually monitor the welfare of areas whose resources exhibit qualities of national significance and which may have potential for inclusion in the National Park System.
-At the beginning of each fiscal year, the Secretary shall transmit to the Speaker of the House of Representatives and to the President of the Senate, comprehensive reports on each of those areas upon which studies have been completed.
+At the beginning of each fiscal year, the Secretary shall transmit to the [Congress] comprehensive reports on each of those areas upon which studies have been completed.
 On this same date . . . the Secretary shall transmit a listing . . . of not less than twelve such areas which appear to be of national significance and which may have potential for inclusion in the National Park System."
 A 1980 amendment to Section 8 also required submission of an updated National Park System plan "from which candidate areas can be identified and selected to constitute units of the National Park System."

-In July 1977 Cecil D. Andrus, President Jimmy Carter's Interior Secretary, replaced Everhardt with William J. Whalen, who had worked in the national capital parks and been superintendent of Golden Gate National Recreation Area.
+In July 1977 Cecil D. Andrus, President Jimmy Carter's Interior Secretary, replaced Everhardt with William J. Whalen, who had worked in the National Capital Parks and as superintendent of Golden Gate National Recreation Area.
 Whalen's background and backing by Rep. Phillip Burton of California, the powerful chairman of the House subcommittee on parks, inclined him to favor urban parks and the many other new area proposals advanced by Burton and his colleagues.
 Burton's expansionism was epitomized by another omnibus enactment, the National Parks and Recreation Act of November 10, 1978.
-Characterized by some as "park barrel" legislation, it authorized 14 additions to the System.
-Among them, despite another opposing resolution by the advisory board, was Santa Monica Mountains National Recreation Area.
-Three weeks later, by different means, came the even greater influx of Alaska parklands.
+Characterized by critics as "park barrel" legislation, it authorized 15 additions to the System.
+Among them, despite another opposing resolution by the advisory board, was Santa Monica Moun-